CommandPost/FCPCafe/docs/update-guide.md

 ## Summary

-**Last Updated:** 24th September 2025
+**Last Updated:** 19th January 2026

-If you're on a new Mac, with macOS Tahoe pre-installed - then **Final Cut Pro 11.2** seems like it's working well.
+If you're on a new Mac, with **macOS 26 Tahoe** pre-installed - then **Final Cut Pro 11.2** seems like it's working well.

-If you haven't updated to macOS Tahoe yet - maybe hold off until some of the reported issues are resolved (such as audio cracking/popping).
+However, if you haven't updated to **macOS 26 Tahoe** yet - if you don't NEED to update, stay on **macOS 15 Sequoia**, because Tahoe is [ugly](https://tonsky.me/blog/tahoe-icons/).

-We will update this page when more information is gathered...
+There was also previously reported issues of audio cracking/popping, but this is now resolved.

-For most users, on modern Apple Silicon Mac's **Final Cut Pro 11.1.1** is rock solid.
+For most users, on modern Apple Silicon Mac's **Final Cut Pro 11.2** is rock solid.

-We've been using **Final Cut Pro 11.1.1** on large, complex, fast-turnaround jobs without issue on our MacBook Pro (16-inch 2021 M1 Max, 64GB RAM, 8TB SSD, macOS 15.3.2).
+We've been using **Final Cut Pro 11.2** on large, complex, fast-turnaround jobs without issue on our MacBook Pro (16-inch 2021 M1 Max, 64GB RAM, 8TB SSD, macOS 15.3.2).

-If you're currently on **Final Cut Pro 11.0.1** or **Final Cut Pro 11.1**, you can safely update to **Final Cut Pro 11.1.1**.
+If you're currently on **Final Cut Pro 11.0.1**, **Final Cut Pro 11.1**, or **Final Cut Pro 11.1.1** you can safely update to **Final Cut Pro 11.2**.

 **Final Cut Pro 10.8** is very similar to Final Cut Pro 10.7.1, so if you're still on 10.7.1 on a major project, there's no rush to update.